chiteroman/FrameworkPatch/README.md

 Modify framework.jar to build a valid certificate chain.

 ## Requirements
-- TEE must be reprogrammed with a valid keybox.
 - Intermediate Windows and Linux knowledge.
 - Intermediate Java and Smali knowledge.
 - WSL (only in Windows).